History of Sulzer diesel engines: Rail

 Sulzer supplied the main and auxiliary engines for a large diesel locomotive built by A. Borsig of Berlin in 1912, the first large locomotive of its kind.
 Like many modern diesels this had a cab at each end, and the Sulzer 4LV38 two-stroke diesel engine (of 1,200 bhp) could be run in either direction of rotation.
 Transmission was direct from the transverse crankshaft via coupling rods to the two driving axles.
 A Sulzer auxiliary engine provided the air for starting.
 In tests in 1913 on the Faunfeld-Winterthur line where express steam took 21 minutes, this did it in 17 minutes.
-The direct drive was a problem, starting the engine meant starting the locomotive and its load moving, requiring a lot of compressed air.
+The direct drive was a problem; starting the engine meant starting the locomotive and its load moving, requiring a lot of compressed air.

 Sulzer moved to a range of smaller locomotive engines and including railcars in the 1920s, but in the mid-1930s they came out with their LD series designed just for railway locomotives which they would produce for many years.
 The top of this range (in 1945) was the 12LDA31, which was a 12 cylinder engine with two parallel crankshafts geared together, effectively two straight 6 engines in a common crankcase.
 These were 2-stroke engines with four blowers, each serving three cylinders.
-In 1945 the engines were in use in France and Roumania, and their output of 2,200 bhp at 700 rpm placed them as one of the most powerful locomotive engines at the time.
+In 1945 the engines were in use in France and Romania, and their output of 2,200 bhp at 700 rpm placed them as one of the most powerful locomotive engines at the time.

 There was also an LVA range of V-format locomotive engines from 1960.
 12LVA24 versions of these engines were installed in D1702-D1706 in the UK, but there were some reliability problems.
 The locomotives were reverted to the LDA engine.
 The refurbished 12LVA24 engines were sold to SNCF.
 At the end of the 1960s the Sulzer traction division was merged into the far larger marine division.

 Some examples of Sulzer powered rail locomotives:

 Large numbers of Sulzer-engined locomotives were supplied to rail companies all over the world, particularly using the LDA engine.